ukrbublik/react-awesome-query-builder/README.md

    - fixed (if possible) or deleted (if can't fix) if `options.forceFix` is true.

   `options` is an object with keys:
   - `removeEmptyGroups` (default: true) - If group has no children, drop it.
   - `removeIncompleteRules` (default: true) - If rule is not completed (eg. value in RHS is empty, or required argument for a function is empty), drop it.
 Cause it can't be exported (will not be present in result of any [export](#export-utils) function call) so can be treated as useless.
   - `forceFix` (default: false) - If a rule has validation error(s), fix them if it's possible (eg. if value > max, can be reset to max) otherwise drop it.

   Returns an object with properties: `fixedTree` (fixed immutable tree value), `fixedErrors`, `nonFixedErrors`.
   `fixedErrors` is an array of fixed errors grouped by item (format is the same as returned from [validateTree](#validateTree)).
-  There can be `nonFixedErrors` if `fixedTree` still has validation errors (eg. if `forceFix: false` and there are rules with value > max, or `removeEmptyGroups: false` and there are empty groups).
+  There can be `nonFixedErrors` if a `fixedTree` still has validation errors (eg. if `forceFix: false` and there are rules with value > max, or `removeEmptyGroups: false` and there are empty groups).

 ### Export utils